-The clocks moved back one hour today in Europe and the same is set to happen in the US on the first Sunday of November, which this year falls on November 1.
-Typically, regions that use daylight saving time shift the time forward at the beginning of spring and reverse it in the autumn.
+The clocks moved back one hour today in Europe.
+The same is set to happen in the US on the first Sunday of November, which this year falls on November 1.
+Typically, regions that use daylight savings time shift the time forward at the beginning of spring and reverse it in the autumn.
 This ensures daylight lasts longer during the summer months.

 Essential reading: Top fitness trackers and health gadgets

 If you have a Fitbit, you may be wondering if there’s anything you need to do to adjust the clock.
 Knowing how to do this might also come in handy if the time is incorrect or you are traveling across different time zones – you want the device on your wrist to be on the correct time zone.
 It could mean the difference between being or not being on time for that flight out.